 - 2006: UFF-FSU negotiated a memorandum of agreement granting faculty up to six months of paid parental leave.
 This memorandum, which was subsequently incorporated into the Collective Bargaining Agreement, went on to serve as a model for other universities in the state as their UFF chapters negotiated parental leave provisions into their CBAs.

 - 1997-2000: UFF took up the case of Kimel et al. v.
 Florida Board of Regents, a legal action initiated by FSU Physics Professor and UFF-FSU President Dan Kimel.
 He and a number of colleagues argued that salary compression and inversion constituted de facto age discrimination.
-The case ultimately was decided by the U.S. Supreme Court, which ruled 5-4 against UFF (it ruled that state governments were immune from federal employment law lawsuits).
+The case ultimately was decided by the U.S. Supreme Court, which ruled 5-4 against UFF (stating that state governments were immune from federal employment law lawsuits).
 Despite the loss, the case demonstrated the power that faculty can achieve when we pool our resources and organize to improve conditions in the work environment.
 Without the resources of UFF and its state and national affiliates, the arguments raised by Kimel and his fellow faculty could never have been heard.

 - For the past several years, UFF has been a key player in the effort to defeat multiple Guns on Campus bills.
 We are dedicated to keeping our campuses safe, and we believe an integral part of this is ensuring that only law enforcement officers can carry weapons on campus.